lypan/Movie-Theater-Seating-Homework/README.md

 gradle clean build

 java -cp build/libs/Walmart-1.0-SNAPSHOT.jar Main --input inputFilePath --output outputFilePath
 ```
 For test
 ```
 gradle clean test
 ```
 #### Design Pattern
-Inversion Control: use interface to delegate work, so it is very easy to extend functions in the future.
+Dependency inversion: use interface to delegate work, and high-level class not depends on low-level class directly.
+So, it is very easy to extend functions in the future.

-Singleton: Only one main service for the entire whole time.
+Singleton: Use singleton fore better resource management and ensure that only one main service is running for the entire time.